jessicabohannon/App-Trader/README.md

 Data Exploration:
 * Explored and gained insights from both Apple App Store and Google Play Store data.
 * Applied set theory, CTEs, subqueries and CASE WHEN statements to uncover valuable information.

-Assumptions and Framework:
-* Developed assumptions to guide strategic decisions, covering pricing, earnings, marketing costs, and app lifespan.
-* Established a framework for app valuation, earnings potential, and marketing expenditure.
+* Employed key assumptions to set the context for the analysis, focusing on aspects such as app pricing and valuation, earning potential, and marketing expenditure.

 Recommendations:
 * Derived general recommendations for App Trader, emphasizing factors like pricing, genres, and marketing expenses.